dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 ```

 This was obviously a very tiny language and a very restrictive linker that only
-allowed very restrictive contexts, which was done primarily to make the proofs
-very short, but the general shape of the proof is the same as that used in more
+allowed very restrictive contexts, but the general shape of the proof is the
-realistic languages published in research conferences today!
+same as that used in more realistic languages published in research conferences
+today!

-So next time you see a result about a correct (or even hoped to be correct), ask
+So next time you see a result about a correct (or even hoped to be correct)
-if it is fully abstract!
-And if it's not, are the violations of equivalences
+compiler, ask if it is fully abstract!
+And if it's not, are the violations of
-something that could be exploited?
-Or something that would invalidate
+equivalences something that could be exploited?
+Or something that would
-optimizations?
+invalidate optimizations?

 > As stated at the top of the post, all the code in this post is available at
 > [https://github.com/dbp/howtoprovefullabstraction](https://github.com/dbp/howtoprovefullabstraction).
-> If you have any trouble getting it going, open an issue on that repository.
+> If you have any trouble getting it going, please open an issue on that
+> repository and I'll help figure it out with you.